-With a large “squidgy” meringue base, a billowy mound of whipped cream and a topping of balsamic strawberries, this Strawberry Pavlova is one showstopping dessert!
+With a large “squidgy” meringue base, a billowy mound of whipped cream, and balsamic strawberries, this Strawberry Pavlova is one showstopping dessert!

 Strawberry Topped Meringue Shell

-As Memorial Day approached this year, I could not get the thoughts of pavlova out of my mind.
+As Memorial Day approached, I could not get the thoughts of pavlova out of my mind.
 I headed to the farmers market yesterday in hopes of finding the first Indiana strawberries of the season.
 Another Nigella recipe, this Strawberry Pavlova, would be this year’s holiday dessert.
-I experienced the heavenly taste of berries with sugar and balsamic vinegar when making a mascarpone cheesecake, so this particular topping was right up my alley.
+I experienced the heavenly taste of berries with sugar and balsamic vinegar when making a luscious mascarpone cheesecake, so this particular topping was right up my alley.

 The crisp shell of the meringue gave way to a sweet, chewy, melt in your mouth center.
 The fluffy topping of sweetened whipped cream and berries crowned this stunning dessert beautifully.
 I think a strawberry topped meringue will have to be our Memorial Day tradition.
 This version was magnificent.
 But don’t limit pavlova to summer berry season.
 Around the holidays, we can find amazing Florida strawberries and this would be a marvelous Christmas treat.

 Like with simple meringue cookies, there are a few things you must know before baking up a pavlova.

 - PRO-Tip: First, when working with egg whites, your mixing bowl and beaters must be completely free of any grease or oil or the whites will not whip properly.

 - I make sure everything has been run through the dishwasher, to ensure grease-free dishes.